basho/riak-python-client/docs/client.rst

 Deprecated Methods and Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: These methods exist solely for backwards-compatibility and should not be used unless code is being ported from an older version.
+.. warning:: These methods and attributes exist solely for backwards-compatibility and should not be used unless code is being ported from an older version.

 .. automethod:: RiakClient.get_transport
 .. automethod:: RiakClient.get_client_id